ksalehi/SafeScroll/readme.md

 }
 ```

-Upon saving, all page content is read and stored alongside it's checked status and category.
+Upon saving, all page content is read and stored alongside its checked/unchecked status and category.
 This is all saved through Chrome Storage, rendering it accessible by the web page script and upon revisiting the options page.

 [got]: ./css/images/got.png
 [guns]: ./css/images/guns.png
-[racist]: ./css/images/racist.png
+[racism]: ./css/images/racism.png
 [trump]: ./css/images/trump.png